This is my life’s purpose and I am on a mission to help others reach higher ground.~Kristy Mox

 I will share with you how and why I became a life coach.

 I can’t speak for the masses, only for myself—of my own education and experience.
-For me, the calling began when I was 12, but I was so far from being ready to help anyone.
-The first book I ever purchased from a book store was about codependency.
-It was a new phrase back then.
-I was certainly onto something, but I had a lot more pain and adversity to experience, walk through and conquer.
+For me, the calling began when I was 12.
+I’m not the biggest fan of reading as I have ADHD and dyslexia, but I was compelled to purchase a book on Codependency with my very own, hard-earned money.
+The bookstore was brand new to my local mall and “codependency” was a relatively new phrase back then.
+I was certainly onto something, but I had a lot more pain and adversity in the form of raging codependency to experience, walk through, and conquer.

-I’ve always had jobs working with people who bared their souls with me.
-As a hairstylist, aesthetician, make-up artist, personal trainer, nutrition coach, wellness coach, and peer support specialist.
+I’ve always had jobs working with people who bared their souls to me.
+As a hairstylist, aesthetician, make-up artist, personal trainer, nutrition coach, wellness coach, and life coach.
 Throughout the years I had been a confidant to all my clients.
 It has been an honor to listen to stories some have never shared with anyone before me.
 I am in awe of the courage it takes to share such things and I will take those stories to the grave!

 I was done listening without helping on a deeper level.

 The day I decided to begin studying life coaching, I was working as a personal trainer.
 I had been working with a client whose story was so moving, I couldn’t listen anymore without helping on a deeper level.
-I just could not bring myself to count another rep without doing something to help her get unstuck.
-Her issue was out of my scope of practice, so I decided to expand my scope of practice!
-I hugged her, gave her a referral, went home and registered for my coaching certification.
-At the time I was going through a divorce—I was painfully exhausted and broke.
+I just could not bring myself to count another rep without doing something to help the person get unstuck.
+The issue presented were out of my scope of practice, so I decided to expand my scope of practice!
+I hugged this person, provided a referral, went home, and registered for my coaching certification.
+At the time I was going through a divorce—I was newly sober, painfully exhausted, and completely broke.
 I was determined though!
 I invested every cent I had, and every ounce of energy, and focus I could muster whilst raising 2 kids solo and rebuilding my life.

 It’s amazing how much more energy and motivation have when we are deeply passionate about something and in alignment with what we are being called to do.